Skip to article frontmatterSkip to article content

 GEV(yμ,σ,ξ)=1σ[1+ξz]+(1+1/ξ)exp ⁣([1+ξz]+1/ξ),z=yμσ,\mathrm{GEV}(y \mid \mu, \sigma, \xi) = \frac{1}{\sigma}\,\bigl[1 + \xi\,z\bigr]_+^{-(1 + 1/\xi)}\,\exp\!\Bigl(-\bigl[1 + \xi z\bigr]_+^{-1/\xi}\Bigr), \qquad z = \frac{y - \mu}{\sigma},

-Additive separable prior
+Additive separable structure

 Setup